simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 {{< figure src="Security_Assessment_Concept.png" alt="Security Assessment Concept" caption="Guarding Your Digital Treasures" >}}

-Before diving into the specific steps of OPSEC, it's essential to assess your unique requirements.
+Before diving into the specific steps of OPSEC, you need to assess your unique requirements.
 What are the critical assets you need to protect?
 Who are the potential threats to these assets?
 These are vital questions that will guide your OPSEC strategy.

 ### Identifying Your Valuables